iofoundry/ontology/supplychain/README.md

 To open the Supply Chain ontology, perform the following steps:

-1. Clone or download the repository
+1. Download SCRO.OWL file
-2. Navigate to the folder named SC Reference Ontology
+2. Download import folder
 3. Right click the file named SCRO.owl, click "Open With" and choose "Protege".
 4. Protege might prompt you to manually find some files that the ontology imports.
 All relevant files can be found in the "Imports" folder.